 These oils will help to bring a sheen to the final look when you apply the wood wax to your piece of furniture.

 Few other benefits of using wood wax also include:

 - You can use wood wax on paint and non-painted wood

-- It also protects the wood color for a long period of time
+- It also protects the wood color for a long period

 - It yields a deep luster that is not easily obtainable from other items